-The practice of Divinatory Poetics is about learning to recognize a different and more subtle kind of calling; a quiet voice that murmurs in the stream, a tug like a small fish at your toe, a sudden chill or a double-take; the eyes unexpectedly magnetized.
-To recognize these nuances is to begin to find the bread-crumb trail of your own sublime poem.
+Notice what you like.
+And what you don’t like.
+A particular hue, an intriguing angle, a specific texture.
+Allow an edge of curiosity to grow.
+Allow yourself to not know why.
+You might watch the ripple of these impressions against you, singing back an echo from some distant reservoir of your mind.
+The practice of Divinatory Poetics is about learning to recognize a subtle kind of calling; a quiet voice that murmurs in the stream, a tug like a small fish at your toe, a sudden chill or a double-take, eyes unexpectedly magnetized.
+To recognize these nuances is to begin to find the bread-crumb trail of a sublime poetry.